-We are a development-stage company founded in November 2015.
+We are a clinical-stage company founded in November 2015.
 Our operations to date have been limited to corporate organization, recruiting key personnel, business planning, raising capital, acquiring rights to our technology, identifying potential product candidates, undertaking preclinical studies and planning and supporting clinical trials of our product candidates and establishing research and development and manufacturing capabilities.
-Although we initiated our ongoing Phase 2 clinical trial for AVR-RD-01 in June 2018, we have not yet demonstrated the ability to complete clinical trials of our product candidates, obtain marketing approvals, manufacture products on a clinical or commercial scale or conduct sales and marketing activities necessary for successful commercialization.
+Although we initiated our ongoing Phase 2 clinical trial for AVR-RD-01 in June 2018, the first patient in the ongoing investigator-sponsored clinical trial of AVR-RD-04 was dosed in October 2019, and the first patient in our ongoing Phase 1/2 clinical trial of AVR-RD-02 has been enrolled, we have not yet demonstrated the ability to complete clinical trials of our product candidates, obtain marketing approvals, manufacture products on a clinical or commercial scale or conduct sales and marketing activities necessary for successful commercialization.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.
-In addition, as a new business, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
+In addition, as an early-stage company, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.